Ehrhart $h^*$-vectors of hypersimplices: Introduction

-Recently, Stanley made the following conjecture for the $h$-vectors of the \textbf{half-open hypersimplex} $\Delta'_{k,n}$: if $k>1$ and
+The \emph{half-open hypersimplex} $\Delta'_{k,n}$ is defined as follows.
+If $k>1$, and

 We call $\Delta'_{k,n}$ ``half-open" because it is basically the normal hypersimplex with the ``lower" facet removed.
 From the definitions, it is clear that the volume formula and triangulations of the usual hypersimplex $\Delta_{k,n}$ also work for the half-open hypersimplex $\Delta'_{k,n}$, and it is nice that for fixed $n$, the half-open hypersimplices $\Delta'_{k,n}$, for $k=1,\dots,n-1$, form a disjoint union of the hypercube $[0,1]^{n-1}$.
-From the following formula for the h-polynomial of the half-open hypersimplices, we can compute the h-polynomial of the usual hypersimplices inductively.
+From the following formula for the $h^*$-polynomial of the half-open hypersimplices, we can compute the $h^*$-polynomial of the usual hypersimplices inductively.
 Also, we can compute its Ehrhart polynomial.

-For a permutation $w$, we call $i$ an \textbf{excedance} of $w$ if $w(i)>i$ (a \textbf{reversed excedance} if $w(i)<i$).
+For a permutation $w$, we call $i$ an \emph{excedance} of $w$ if $w(i)>i$ (a \emph{reversed excedance} if $w(i)<i$).
 We denote by $\exc(w)$ the number of excedances of $w$.
-The main theorem of the paper is the following. \begin{theorem} or equivalently,
+The main theorems of the paper are the following. \begin{theorem} The $h^*$-polynomial of the half-open hypersimplex $\Delta'_{k,n}$ is given by,